ErlisLushtaku/DeepLearningLab-CarRacing-ImitationLearningAndReinforcementLearning/README.md

-# Imitation and Reinforcement Learning exercise for Deep Learning Lab 2023.
+# Imitation and Reinforcement Learning exercise for Deep Learning Lab 2023 at University of Freiburg.
 Tested with python 3.7 and 3.8

 Recommended virtual environments: `conda` or `virtualenv`.